kapouer/window-page/README.md

 * Page[`un${chain}`](fn)
   removes fn from a chain, mostly needed for custom elements.

+The fn parameter can be a function or an object with a `<chain>` property that is a function - which is a handy way to keep the value of `this`.

 Functions listening for a given stage are run serially.

 Listeners are bound to `document.currentScript`: